-Treatment of slaves during this period was abhorrent.
-Flogging, lynching, regular beatings, branding and rape weren’t uncommon.
+The treatment of slaves during this period was abhorrent.
+Flogging, lynching, regular beatings, branding, and rape weren’t uncommon.
 While history records Temple as being a free man, he was not born so.
 Being surrounded by these conditions must have been psychologically taxing and spiritually draining.
 Whether he left the South because of these conditions or to find better work is unknown.
 What is known is that he arrived in New Bedford in the early part of 1829.
-Likely it was a combination of factors; the north had abolished slavery and was treating black people more humanely – though relatively so – and New Bedford’s whaling industry insured income and needed skilled craftsman like Lewis Temple.
+Likely it was a combination of factors; the north had abolished slavery and was treating black people more humanely – though relatively so – and New Bedford’s whaling industry insured income and needed skilled craftsmen like Lewis Temple.

 Temple was a Blacksmith by trade and opened a shop on Coffin’s Wharf at 3 Walnut Street.
 He would practice as a smith at this specific shop for the rest of his life.
 The same year that he arrived he married a Mary Clark, whose family had recently moved to New Bedford from Baltimore.
 Together they had three children.

-Abolitionism was very important to Temple, and he was very active.
+Abolitionism was very important to Temple, and he was very active in the movement.
 By 1834 he was a free man, one of 315,000, and served two important roles within the anti-slavery movement: he was one of the black auxiliaries to the Massachusetts Anti-Slavery Society and vice president of the New Bedford Union Society.

 A supposed improvement on these common irons was to add a barb called a flue.
 These harpoons had one or two flues that looked like an arrowhead.
 These flues were supposed to create drag or friction, snagging the whale when the pulled on.
 However, they were basically glorified darts that did little to actually keep the whaleboat fastened to the bounty.